devleaks/cockpitdecks-docs/docs/Extending/Internals/Deck Internals.md

 The application that serves them is a very simple Flask application (2 routes) with 2 simple Ninja2 templates.
 The Flask application also runs the WebSocket proxy.

 ![[webdecks.svg|600]]

+## Web Decks Initialisation Sequence

+On startup Cockpitdecks sends code 4 to Proxy.

+On shutdown Cockpitdecks sends code 5 to Proxy.

+When Proxy receives code 4 it requests web deck list to Cockpitdecks by sending code 3.

+When Proxy receives code 3 it receives web deck list and It sends code 1 to all connected decks.

+When Proxy receives code 4, it sends code 2 to all connected decks.

+When Cockpitdecks receives code 3 it sends web deck list to Proxy.

+When web deck receives 1 from Proxy it knows Cockpitdecks is started.

+When web deck receives 2 from Proxy it knows Cockpitdecks is terminated.

+When web deck starts, it sends code 1 to Proxy.

+When Proxy receives code 1 from web deck it sends code 1 to Cockpitdecks

+When Cockpitdecks receives code 1 from a deck it provokes a page reload for that deck

+## Web Deck Messages

+*Code*, **event**, and string length are all integer values.

+Meta data is a python dictionary serialized into JSON (mostly name, value pairs).

+All strings are UTF-8 and are converted to bytes for transfer.

+### Cockpitdecks to Web Deck Messages

+#### Send code

+(code, deck-name-length, 0, content-length, meta-data-length, deck name, '', content, meta data)

+#### Send Image

+It can be a key image, or a «hardware» image.

+(code, deck-name-length, key-name-length, content-length, meta-data-length, deck name, key name, IMAGE, meta data)

+### Web Decks to Cockpitdecks Messages

+#### Send code

+(*code*, 0, deck-name-length, 0, meta-data-length, deck name, '', meta data)

+#### Send Event

+(*code*, **event**, deck-name-length, key-name-length, meta-data-length, deck name, key name, meta data)